PMU Overlay Config Object

 PM_CONFIG_IPI_PSU_CORTEXA53_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_1_MASK, /* Loading permission to Overlay config object */

-Run below commands in sequence to generate the binary file from c-file
+Run the following commands in sequence to generate the binary file from the C file.

 gcc -c -nostdlib -nostartfiles -nodefaultlibs <overlay-config-object.c> -o <overlay-config-object.o>